PEDSnet/pedsnetcdm_to_pcornetcdm/v4.0_to_v6.0/README.md

+## PEDSnet Process

-## The ETL scripts for PEDSnet CDM v3.8 to PCORnet CDM v5.1 transformation
+## The ETL scripts for PEDSnet CDM v4.0 to PCORnet CDM v6.0 transformation

 ### Schema Conventions

 - The PEDSnet CDM tables are stored in the `dcc_pedsnet` schema
 - The PCORnet v5.1 CDM tables and the OMOP to PCORnet mapping tables are stored in the `dcc_pcornet` schemas
 - The vocbaulary tables are stored in the `vocabulary` schema